Collegiate Basilica of Gandia

 The Collegiate Basilica of Santa Maria of Gandia, also known as "La Seu", is the principal church of the city of Gandia, (Valencia).
 Construction commenced in the 14th century.

 The Collegiate Church of Santa María is a Valencian Gothic construction, located in the centre Gandia.
 Construction began in the 14th century and finalised two centuries later.
 Thanks to Pope Alexander VI, the temple was raised to the category of Collegiate.
-In the year 1931 was declared National Historic Monument.
+It was declared a National Historic Monument in 1931.